-While plenty of South Carolinians prefer their peanuts boiled, other iterations of the beloved legume enjoy widespread favor, too.
-Fat, protein-packed roasted peanuts are a specialty of Rogers Brothers, one of the state’s biggest modern row crop farms operating in Darlington and Lee counties.
-A Certified South Carolina product, the harvested peanuts are roasted, dressed up in a variety of flavors, then distributed in markets, grocery stores and specialty shops under the brand Gillespie.
+While plenty of South Carolinians prefer their peanuts boiled, other incarnations of the beloved legume enjoy widespread favor, too.
+Fat, protein-packed roasted peanuts are a specialty of Rogers Brothers, one of the state's biggest modern row crop farms operating in Darlington and Lee counties.

 Peel back the lid on a can of Gillespie Peanuts and dig in - each crunchy bite is the result of meticulous care taken from the time the ground is prepared for peanut growing right through picking, processing and packaging.

 For example, Rogers chose to grow peanuts with a high-oleic content.
 This bumps up shelf life and makes them more disease-resistant, while delivering higher levels of monounsaturated fats than other peanuts.
 While this makes for healthier snacking, you'll be hooked because of the flavor.

 Gillespie's Peanuts also sport custom labels so you can give a gift that represents your favorite South Carolina schools.

 "We are partnering with several small colleges to make custom labels for their peanuts," Batchelor said.
 "Coker College in Hartsville now has beautiful ‘Coker-Nuts' for sale on their bookstore shelves, and other schools won't be far behind them."

 For holiday gift-giving, the trio gift box is always in high demand.

 "These are totally customizable and so easy to gift," Batchelor said.
 "A popular combination is Salted, Caramel Crunch and Chocolate Covered-they are wildly popular at Christmastime."

 Bonus: If you're shipping to family or friends, the trio box is practically ready to go; just place your order online.